microsoft/BotFramework-FunctionalTests/specs/TransciptTestRunner.md

 ## Implementation notes

 1. The first version of the runner will be in C# targeting DotNet Core 3.1
-2. We will rely on XUnit to write the tests
+2. We will rely on XUnit to write the tests but let's try to keep it out of the base classes (if possible)
 3. The test runner should be able to load its settings from configuration using IConfiguration
 4. The code should follow the SyleCop and FxCop ruleset used by the dotnet SDK
 5. (Not a P0), we may be able to refactor some of the code in the test runner and make it part of the SDK testing package in the future